Inappropriate conduct

 Plagiarism

-Plagiarism can also include submitting your own previously assessed work.
-This is not acceptable even if referenced.
+Plagiarism can also include submitting your own previously assessed work, known as self plagiarism.

 Collusion